Case Structure vs Case Framework

 Why case structure and case frameworks are not the same thing, and how to use frameworks as a starting point instead of a memorized script.

-The difference is simple: a framework is a reusable template, while structure is the custom problem tree you build for the exact case in front of you.
+The difference is simple: a framework is a reusable template, while structure is the custom issue tree you build for the exact client objective.
 Candidates often use the words interchangeably, but interviewers do not score them the same way.
 A framework can help you start.
-A strong structure helps you solve the case.
+A strong structure shows what you will test, why it matters, and where you will begin.

 Why Do Candidates Mix These Up?